Dutch Oven Daddy

 • Avoid opening the oven door during baking to keep the popovers from collapsing.

-• Let popovers cool upside down on a wire rack to keep them crisp and prevent sogginess.
+• Remove the popovers as soon as you remove the pan from the oven and poke holes in them to release the steam.
+Let popovers cool upside down on a wire rack to keep them crisp and prevent sogginess.

 Nutrition